enceris/enceris.github.io/p/1/raw.md

 *Precise, exact.
 This man was separated from his family at a young age to cultivate what he is now, how monstrous.*

-As Walter walked past Darus, a sense of absolute conviction could be felt.
-Darus was used to these kinds of auras, but seldom did he feel it from somebody so young.
+As Walter walked past Darus, a sense of absolute conviction emitted from the young boy.
+Darus was used to these kinds of auras, but seldom did he feel it from somebody still in their youth.
 Walter had just recently turned eighteen, but he already has the abilities of a long-time warrior.

+Closing the door, Walter pointed at the only decoration hung up.
 "Did you notice?
 My sword's sheath is on the door that you walked through.
 But the sword itself, I always leave it elsewhere."

 "You've learned since that incident, I can see that."

 Silence followed.
 He brought the sheathe down and equipped it to his waist.
 "I won't be treated that way a second time."
-He then walked to the dummies, where he removed its head and lifted a stainless broadsword from within the body.
+He then walked to the training dummies, where he removed its head and lifted a stainless broadsword from within the body.

 "It still perplexes me, Walter."
 Darus took a seat by the dummy near him.
 "This sword that I gave you, it was unbelievably light when I last